SgtVincent/RoboScript/README.md

 ## Build grounding models pacakge in a separate workspace

-TODO: add instructions for grounding models package
+TODO: move the grounding model to a separate ros package.

+Please refer to [grounding_model](instruct_to_policy/scripts/src/grounding_model/README.md) package for more details.

 ## Data preparation